-- The expansion-card slots support full-height, half-length cards. - The expansion-card slots are hot-swappable. - PCI Express Generation 2 expansion cards are supported in all the slots. - All the slots are x8 connectors.
+- The expansion-card slots support full-height, half-length cards. - The expansion-card slots are hot-swappable. - PCI Express Generation 2 expansion cards are supported in all the slots. •

+• All the slots are x8 connectors.

-can have a power consumption of greater than 15 W (up to 25 W maximum), not including the integrated storage controller.
+CAUTION: To ensure proper cooling, only one of the two expansion cards can have a power consumption of greater than 15 W (up to 25 W maximum), not including the integrated storage controller.

-Table 3-3 provides a guide for installing expansion cards to ensure proper cooling and mechanical fit.
+• Table 3-4 provides a guide for installing expansion cards to ensure proper cooling and mechanical fit.
 The expansion cards with the highest priority should be installed first using the slot priority indicated.
 All other expansion cards should be installed in card priority and slot priority order.